alongenosar/ios-sdk/README.md

 We currently supports only Swift projects

 # CocoPods
-Add this to your Podsfile
+Add this to your Podfile

 ```ruby
     source 'https://github.com/alongenosar/SnappersSDK-podspec.git'